Nickname(s): Hawkeye State

 Glenn Miller was born in Iowa.
 The band sold more number 1 records and had more top ten hits (69) in four years than any other musician.
-That was more than Elvis Presley (38) and the Beatles (33), in their music history.
+That was more than Elvis Presley (38) and the Beatles (33) in their music history.
 The song “In the Mood” is played in every swing dance competition.
 On December 15, 1944, Major Glenn Miller boarded an airplane in London bound for Paris to perform for the troops.
-His plane left in a heavy fog and was spotted over the English Channel.
+His plane left in heavy fog and was spotted over the English Channel.
 He was never heard from again.
-The official stories (2) were that the pilot became disoriented in the fog and crashed into the water, or that there was mechanical failure.
-The only truth that we know is that Glenn Miller was from Iowa, spectacularly talented, and his music will be with us forever.
+The official stories (2) were that the pilot became disoriented in the fog and crashed into the water or mechanical failure.
+The only truth we know is that Glenn Miller was spectacularly talented from Iowa, and his music will be with us forever.

 Dan Gable was born in Waterloo, IA.
 He became the most famous wrestler in the world.
 He studied his opponents before each match and memorized their moves, weaknesses, and strengths.
 Some athletes used smack talk to intimidate.
 Not Dan.
 His reputation and steely stare were all that he needed.
-When the Soviet Union heard that Dan Gable would be going to the Olympics, they searched the entire countryside for a competitor.
-In the 1972 Olympics not a single wrestler scored a point against him.
+When the Soviet Union heard that Dan Gable would go to the Olympics, they searched the entire countryside for a competitor.
+In the 1972 Olympics, no wrestler scored a point against him.
 Dan went on to coach for the University of Iowa and became the winningest coach in the history of wrestling with a record of 355-21-5.
 Winning begets winning.

 Dr. Norman Borlaug was born in Cresco, Iowa.
-He received the Nobel Prize for his work in reducing world hunger with disease resistant wheat.
+He received the Nobel Prize for reducing world hunger with disease-resistant wheat.
 Because of Dr. Borlaug’s work, wheat productivity skyrocketed.
-He created the “Borlaug Hypothesis” which proved that increased crop production offsets deforestation.
-Dr Borlaug chose to address changes in the ecology with real solutions.
+He created the “Borlaug Hypothesis,” which proved that increased crop production offsets deforestation.
+Dr. Borlaug chose to address changes in the ecology with real solutions.

-George Gallup was born in Jefferson Iowa.
-In 1936, Literary Digest mailed out 10 million questionnaires and 2.3 million people responded.
+George Gallup was born in Jefferson, Iowa.
+In 1936, Literary Digest mailed out 10 million questionnaires, and 2.3 million people responded.
 They wrongly predicted that Landon would win in a landslide over Roosevelt.
 At the same time, George Gallup conducted a poll where he sent out trained interviewers to demographically representative samples.
 Mr. Gallup’s survey correctly projected a Roosevelt victory.
-Gallup was a pioneer of survey sampling techniques and is often credited as the developer of public polling.
+Gallup pioneered survey sampling techniques and is often credited as the developer of public polling.

 Jim Grief is a corn farmer in the small town of Monticello, IA.
 He has been farming for 41 years.
-He has numerous accomplishments, such as president of the Iowa Corn Growers Association and serving on the Linn county Farm Bureau.
-Among his various achievements, he was also a volunteer fire fighter for the Prairieburg Fire Department.
+He has numerous accomplishments, including being president of the Iowa Corn Growers Association and serving on the Linn county Farm Bureau.
+Among his various achievements, he was also a volunteer firefighter for the Prairieburg Fire Department.
 Voluntary fire departments have a well-entrenched history, with origins that can be traced back to ancient Rome in 6 AD.
 Like generations before him, Jim stepped up to meet the calling.
-Not only did he volunteer with the fire department, he also became Board President for Fire District No. 4.
-Jim reminds us that even if you’re born in a small town, you can hold onto tradition, while achieving greatness.
+Not only did he volunteer with the fire department, but he also became Board President for Fire District No. 4.
+Jim reminds us that even if you’re born in a small town, you can hold onto tradition while achieving greatness.